vendia/blog/posts/2021-10-12-open-beta-changes.md

 ### Change Areas

-* **Removal of Secure Messaging** - We're updating Vendia Share to remove the Secure Messaging feature from the platform.
+* **Removal of Secure Messaging** - We've updated Vendia Share to remove the Secure Messaging feature from the platform.

 ### Change Areas Applied to Secure Messaging

-We're removing secure messaging in favor of fine-grained data permissions.
+We've removed secure messaging in favor of fine-grained data permissions.
 There are several advantages to using this capability.
 Secure messaging only allows for a message to be sent to one or more recipients; the data contained in the message is not written to the shared data model.
 It is not available to be read, updated, or deleted at a later point.
 In contrast, data written with fine-grained permission is stored in your model.
 As such, it is available to be read, updated, or deleted at a later point.
 In addition, permissions can be updated at any time to change the principal, path, or operations allowed on the data as your data sharing needs evolve.

 Please refer to our [blog post](https://www.vendia.net/blog/sharing-data-with-fine-grained-control) and [product documentation](https://www.vendia.net/docs/share/fine-grained-data-permissions) for how to make use of Share's fine grained data access controls.